NATURAL FOODS MEET SUSTAINABLE FASHION: HOW TO TIE-DYE YOUR T-SHIRT AT HOME

 5. Ready for some magic?
 Trust me, the night of anticipation is going to be difficult, but an amazing morning will follow!
 Undo the plastic bag, place the fabric in cold water and then remove the rubber bands.
 Flat dry your brand new upcycled garment and voila!
 Now comes the most important step in the process.
 Pair your garment with your favourite pair of shoes and a minimal pendant (just some bias there) and get ready for the storm of compliments coming your way.

 We know you’d love the new addition to your closet and trust us it’s addictive.
 However, for this newly dyed garment, you need to be a little extra careful with the aftercare.
-It needs to be laundered in cold water and separately.
+It needs to be laundered in cold water separately.

 Got other cool natural tie-dye ideas?
 Share them with us.